 Only courses taken prior to application to the CP will be considered for transfer or waiver.
-Once admitted to the CP all program courses must be taken through EMU.
+Once admitted to the program all program courses must be taken through EMU.

 A Nutrition Therapy course that a student is considering for transfer or waiver cannot be older than 3 years at the time one would enroll in the equivalent course in the CP's sequence.
-The CP reviews these courses on an individual basis.
+The CP reviews these courses on an individual basis and very rarely transfers or waives these courses.

 A Food Systems Management or supporting course that a student is considering for transfer or waiver cannot be more than 5 years old at the time one would enroll in the equivalent course in the CP's sequence.
 The CP reviews these courses on a case-by-case basis.
-Upon admission to the CP, the CP will only consider non-supervised experience courses on a case-by-case basis for transfer/waiver.